yft22/sec-gate-oidc/docs/1-architecture_presentation.md

 # Architecture presentation

-afb-oidc-sgate is an afb-binder-v4 extension.
+sec-gate-oidc is an afb-binder-v4 extension.
 It leverages binder hooking capabilities to enforce authentication from an external authority (IDP) to allow/deny HTTP/REST/WEBsocket requests.

  * hooked input request can be checked again: